brainstem-org/brainstem_support/docs/datamodel/stem/dataset.md

 A session is a modular construction that provides flexible and standardized descriptions of various aspects of experiments.
 The session has several direct fields but is primarily described by four modules:

 1. Behavior: Description of the animal subject(s) behavior during the session collection.
-A behavior is described by two personal attributes: the experimental setup and the behavioral paradigm.
+A behavior is described by two personal attributes: the setup and the behavioral paradigm.
 2. Experiment data: Description of the data acquisition files.
 This module is highly flexible and can describe many types of experimental data, such as Extracellular and Intracellular Electrophysiology, 2-photon microscopy, Miniscope, Audio Recordings, and Behavioral Video Recordings.
 Details are tailored to each experiment type.
 3. Manipulations: Description of any manipulations performed during an experiment.
 This crucial module documents alterations to the physiological conditions of a recording.
 It can describe various types of manipulations, such as Optogenetic Stimulation, Micro Perfusion, Pharmacological Injection, Thermal Perturbation, Transcranial Electrical Stimulation, and Ultrasound Stimulation.
 A manipulation is described by a protocol, typically consisting of the manipulation profile, power, duration, duty cycle, and number of repetitions.
 4. Epochs: Temporal aspects of a session.
 An epoch is characterized by a name, start and end times relative to the session's start.
 Other modules (Experiment Data, Manipulations, and Behavior) can be linked to epochs, allowing for temporal segmentation of a session.